Cadotte Lake

-Cadotte Lake is an unincorporated community in northern Alberta, Canada within Northern Sunrise County.
-It is located on the northern shore of the homonymous lake, along Highway 986, 79 km east of Peace River and 68 km west of the Bicentennial Highway (Highway 88).
+Cadotte Lake is an unincorporated community in Northern Sunrise County in northern Alberta, Canada.
+It is on the northern shore of the homonymous lake, along Highway 986, 79 km east of Peace River and 68 km west of the Bicentennial Highway (Highway 88).

-The community straddles the boundary between the Woodland Cree First Nation Reserve 226 and Northern Sunrise County.
-The western portion of the community, located within the reserve, is known as the Cadotte Lake Indian Settlement, while the eastern portion, located within Northern Sunrise County, is designated a hamlet.
+It straddles the boundary between the Woodland Cree First Nation Reserve 226 and Northern Sunrise County.
+The western part of the community, inside the reserve, is known as the Cadotte Lake Indian Settlement, while the eastern part, in Northern Sunrise County, is designated a hamlet.

 Cadotte Airport is located 2.7 km east of the settlement.

 The community is named for the nearby lake, as is the out-flowing Cadotte River, which lends its name to the Cadotte Member of the Peace River Formation, a stratigraphical unit of the Western Canadian Sedimentary Basin.